The KJV Audio Bible

 Saturday Apr 12, 2025

-The chapter mentions that "there were giants in the earth" and includes a passage about "sons of God" taking "daughters of men" as wives, resulting in offspring described as "mighty men which were of old, men of renown."
+Genesis 6 mentions that "there were giants in the earth" and includes a passage about "sons of God" taking "daughters of men" as wives, resulting in offspring described as "mighty men which were of old, men of renown."

-But, Noah "found grace in the eyes of the LORD" and is described as righteous and blameless among the people of his time.
-God instructs Noah to build an ark of cypress wood, providing specific dimensions.
-The ark is to have three decks and rooms throughout, and it is to be covered with pitch inside and out.
+"But, Noah found grace in the eyes of the LORD" and is described as righteous and blameless among the people of his time.
+God instructed Noah to build an ark of cypress wood, providing specific dimensions.
+The ark was to have three decks and rooms throughout, and it was to be covered with pitch inside and out.

-The chapter concludes with Noah's obedience: "According to all that God commanded him, so did he."
+Genesis 6 concludes with Noah's obedience: "According to all that God commanded him, so did he."

 Genesis 7